Lemons, Lavender, & Laundry

 Grab A Lot of Paint Swatches and Look at the Undertones

-Standing in the aisle, looking at paint samples, can be overwhelming, to say the least.
-Just remember to grab a ton of swatches.
+Looking at paint samples in the store can be overwhelming, to say the least.
+Don’t overthink it.
+Just grab a ton of swatches in the color tone you are looking for, whether grays, creams, blues or greens.
 Who cares if you get it home and hate it… that’s what samples are for.
 Also remember that what you see in the store is not what you’ll see in your home.
 Paint samples are often lit up by bright halogen lighting with no natural light in sight; unless you’re painting in a similar situation, that color is going to change.

 Be aware of undertones.
 It is incredible to me that there are so many shades of gray, black, white, and beige in this world.
 Often, the difference is in the undertones; some shades appear warmer as they have a yellow undertone, while others are cool, with blue undertones.
 When you put the color samples next to each other, you will definitely be able to see the difference.